cs1302uga/cs1302-hw02/README.md

 1. From the `cs1302-hw02` directory, try to compile each Java file separately, specifying `bin` as the default package for _compiled code_.

-   **Note:** In this step, you will encounter a compile-time (syntax) error related to exceptions and exception handling.
+   **Note:** When compiling `MyCat.java`, you should encounter a compile-time (syntax) error related to exceptions and exception handling.
    **Hint:** The error should not be a "cannot find symbol" error.
 If it is, you will need to adjust your compilation command.

-   Answer the following in your notes about the compile-time error:
+   Answer the following in your notes about the compile-time error related to exceptions and exception handling:

    * In what file is the error?
    * On what line in the source code is the error?